 - 1. Click the + Profile Set button from the top-right corner just above the Profile Set grid. - 2.
 The Add Profiler Set dialog appears. - 3.
 Enter a profiler Set Name.
 This name must be unique among all profile set names. - 4.
 Optionally, enter a Description for this Profiler Set. - 5.
-Check the ASDD Support box.
+Check the ASDD Support box(Checked by default).

 - 6. Optionally, enter the Assignment Threshold for this Profiler Set.
 The value must be met or exceeded for the ASDD profiler to make a domain and algorithm assignment.
 The value must be an integer from 1 to 100.
 If not specified, the value defaults to the application setting for ASDD called DefaultAssignmentThreshold. - 7.
-Select the Classifiers tab (it is selected by default). - 8.
-Click the down arrow to the right of Select Classifiers to expand the tree.
-Click the box to the left of each classifier you wish to add to the profile set. - 9.
+Click the box to the left of each classifier you wish to add to the profile set. - 8.
 When finished with adding classifiers, click Save to save the new profile set.

-(i) Creating or modifying profile sets can also be done via the API and requires only two API calls.
-See ASDD Profile Set Import and Export (see page 637) for usage instructions.
+Creating or modifying profile sets can also be done via the API and requires only two API calls.
+See ASDD Profile Set Import and Export (see page 636) for usage instructions.